aquasecurity/starboard/pkg/plugin/grype/README.md

 # Notes on configuration
 Most of the settings correspond directly to the settings mentioned in grype documentation.
-There are two settings that are specific to this plugin:
+In order to set optional parameters, e.g. `grype.onlyFixed`, they have to be set to `true` There are two settings that are specific to this plugin:

 key | description